miguelgisbert/miguelgisbert/README.md

 - 👋 Hi, I’m @miguelgisbert
-- 👀 I’m interested in Frontend Development (React/Nodejs, javascript, Flutter, Python/Django...)
+- 👀 I’m interested in Frontend and Fullstack Development (React, React Native, Javascript, Typescript, Python...)
-- 🌱 I’m currently learning React and Typescript
+- 🌱 I’m currently growing as React and Typescript developer
 - 💞️ I’m looking to grow my Frontend Career in React
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/miguel-gisbert-osuna/)